sebadob/rauthy/README.md

 Unlike many other options, `rauthy` does have an Admin UI which can be used to basically do almost any operation you might need to administrate the whole application and its users.
-There is also an account dashboard for each individual user, where users will get a basic overview over their account and can self-manage som values, password, passkeys, and so son.
+There is also an account dashboard for each individual user, where users will get a basic overview over their account and can self-manage som values, password, passkeys, and so on.
 Some Screenshots and further introduction will follow in the future.

 ### Client Branding

 You have a simple way to create some kind of branding or stylized look for the Login page for each client.
 The whole color theme can be changed and each client can have its own custom logo.
 Additionally, if you modify the branding for the default `rauthy` client, it will not only change the look for the Login page, but also for the Account and Admin page.